 “a nocte temporis”: Latin translation of the French expression “depuis la nuit des temps”, which means “from time immemorial”.
 A nod towards the past, towards what is changing, and especially also towards what remains unchanged.

-After several years of activity as a soloist with conductors such as William Christie, Philippe Herreweghe, Hervé Niquet, Christophe Rousset, and many others, Reinoud Van Mechelen founds his own ensemble in 2016.
+After several years of activity as a soloist with conductors such as William Christie, Philippe Herreweghe, Hervé Niquet, Christophe Rousset, and many others, Reinoud Van Mechelen founded his own ensemble in 2016.
 His goal is to present historically informed music as well as to emotionally touch an as large audience as possible.
 Surrounded with musicians who share this passion he formed a nocte temporis.